revaldinho/f100l/src/doc/F100CPU.rst

 The chip sets were designed to allow F100-L systems to be constructed with a minimum of glue logic.
 Like the F100-L the rest of the chipset also needed to be radiation hard, and so was also built in CDI technology.
-Unlike the processor however, a good number and possibly all of the the support chips were implemented as gate arrays.
-Certainly the F111, F112, F113 and F115 are implemented on 2000 series ULAs.
+Unlike the processor however, a good number of the the support chips were implemented as gate arrays.
+For example the F111, F112, F113 and F115 are all implemented on 2000 series ULAs.

 The most common combination of chips was also available as a multi-chip-module.
 This thick film module was sold as the FBH5092 and packaged up an F100-L, F101-L, clock generator and two F112-L data interfaces onto a leadless ceramic